Chalazion or meibomian cyst (lump in eyelid)

 The gland involved in the formation of a chalazion is a modified sweat gland that lies within the eyelid and opens onto the inside of the eyelid.
 This gland produces oil.
 When this gland becomes blocked, it can rupture and the inflammation process begins.

 - Inflammation is a process in which the body reacts to a condition and produces a biological reaction.
-This reaction can cause swelling, redness, pain or warmth.
+This reaction can cause swelling, redness, pain, and warmth.

 - A chalazion is not a sty.
 A sty can resemble a chalazion in the sense that it is also a lump in the eyelid.
 However, a sty involves glands and eyelash hair follicles that are closer to the skin surface of the eyelid.
 In addition, a sty is usually more painful and looks infected, and is usually right on the edge of the eyelid where the eyelashes appear.